Implementing Ripley’s K-Function in Python for Vector-Borne Diseases

 raise PermissionError(

-f"Point count ({len(projected)}) below minimum threshold for spatial disclosure risk."
+f"Point count ({len(projected)}) below the {min_points}-event disclosure floor."

 )